DiligentGraphics/DiligentSamples/README.md

 ![](Tutorials/Tutorial11_ResourceUpdates/Screenshot.png)

-This tutorial demonstrated different ways to update buffers and textures in Diligent Engine and explains important internal details and performance implications related to each method.
+This tutorial demonstrates different ways to update buffers and textures in Diligent Engine and explains important internal details and performance implications related to each method.